telerik/kendo-ui-core/docs/AngularJS/introduction.md

     <ul kendo-menu k-options="menuOptions" k-rebind="menuOptions"> ... </ul>

+> `k-rebind` will destroy the current widget, remove its wrapper element from the DOM and initialize a new widget based on the original element.

 ### Change widget state using k-ng-disbaled and k-ng-readonly

 With the 2015 Q1 release support for `k-ng-disabled` and `k-ng-readonly` directives has been introduced.
 Using them you can change the disabled/readonly state of the widget based on a scope variable.